Brown & Michaels

 If you are either a resident or a national of a country which is a member of the PCT, you can file a PCT application, either as your first filing or based on a national or regional patent application.
 If are neither a resident nor a national of a PCT member country, you cannot file through the PCT.

-Each country designates where PCT applications filed by nationals or residents of their country must be filed - either in your home country or, in most cases, the International Bureau of WIPO.
+Each country designates where PCT applications filed by nationals or residents of their country must be filed - most often, this can be either in your home country or the International Bureau of WIPO.
 Some countries also allow filing PCT applications in the USPTO or EPO, or other national or regional patent offices.

 Thirty months from your priority filing date, when your PCT application is ready to enter the "National Stage" in the USA, Brown & Michaels can handle the US national filing for you and prosecute the US application in the USPTO.